bishopston/bespot_data_eng_assessment/docker_solution/README.md

 docker exec -it <spark_master_container_name> /bin/bash
 ```

-We can enter into postgres shell
+We can enter into postgres shell and create the necessary tables at the *bespot* database.

 ```
 docker exec -it <postgres_container_name> /bin/bash